CELLO BRIDGE DESIGN

 A good cello bridge is made from unfigured maple with an extremely fine growth and a very strong cellular structure.
 We believe that the a cello’s set up should be treated with the greatest respect, only making changes when it is clear that the original bridge and post are not functioning well.
 When an old bridge needs replacing, we follow as closely as possible the elegant, organic models passed down to us by earlier craftsmen.
 Our bridges are cut from a reliable and consistent stock of wood and we produce only first class cello bridges so that every piece of work contributes to our working knowledge of tonal control.

-The design of a bridge should be a natural compliment to the cello.
+The design of a bridge should be a natural complement to the cello.
 A French bridge is often a good choice for bright cellos where extra depth and interest is desired in the sound.
 By contrast, cellos with an inherently dark sound often benefit from the fitting of a Belgian bridge which emphasises the upper register of the cello and which can also be used to make gut G and C strings sound crisper and cleaner.
 Depending on how they are designed and cut, it is quite possible for there to be a tonal overlap between Belgian and French bridges and in fact many cellos could have very satisfactory set ups with either bridge model.
 The Belgian bridge that we use is a particularly moderate design and is made from a custom bridge blank designed by Robin and not available as a standard product from bridge manufacturers.

 When assessing a cello we focus on the existing set up and try to understand the player’s tonal ideal.
 If the current bridge has clear shortcomings, we will consider our portfolio of bridge designs and decide which model will come closest to producing the player’s ideal sound.
 We will then adjust the design of this model to suit the individual instrument and player, cutting the bridge to influence darkness and brightness, resistance and flexibility.